 Scratch – Learn computer programming

 There are numerous projects already created on Scratch, and the best part is that you can view, play, or even edit existing projects.
-This gives you a good idea about how the tool works and what are the possibilities it can be used in.
+This gives you a good idea about how the tool works and what possibilities it can be used in.
+It also has tutorial videos o different topics.
+You can watch these videos to get started with Scratch.
+You will see the Tutorials link on the Ribbon when you are in your project creating space.
+Click on that link to view all the tutorial videos.

 The most basic element or the actor inside a Scratch project is a Sprite.
 You can add as many sprites and control them accordingly.
 There are a lot of Sprites built into the tool, and you can even upload custom ones from your computer.
 Once you are done adding Sprites, you can choose the background of the stage and customize the visuals of your Scratch project.